velvia/links/README.md

 ### ML and Data Science

+* [Visual Introduction to Machine Learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) - beautiful and a quick read, using D3 animation
 * [LearnDS](http://learnds.com) - A set of IPython notebooks for learning data science
 * [Machine Learning for developers](http://xyclade.github.io/MachineLearning/)